 Consumers are also gradually increasing the total amount of credit they’re willing to let sit on their balances, according to Equifax.
 But they’re not letting those higher credit card balances keep them from paying their bills on time.

-Private sector employers
+Private sector employers ramp up hiring

 Over the past year, issuers have enjoyed significant improvements in the overall credit card landscape.
 Cardholders are not only financially better off these days, compared to the first few years after the recession.
 They are also substantially more responsible with how they handle credit than before the financial crisis.